The story of the spiritual teacher who was a silent force in the life of the most important entrepreneur of our times.

 "I look at Steve as a very spiritual person," he added. "[Steve] had this incredible realization--that his intuition was his greatest gift and he needed to look at the world from the inside out."

 This inner-oriented perspective may be getting lost not only to entrepreneurs, but to modern practitioners of physical yoga too.
-As the world celebrates the first International Yoga Day today, it is valuable for entrepreneurs and yogis alike to step back from the unending pursuit of outer results to explore Jobs's and Yogananda's message of self-realization.
+It is valuable for entrepreneurs and yogis alike to step back from the unending pursuit of outer results to explore Jobs's and Yogananda's message of self-realization.
 What possibilities might freshly emerge in your search for success--in work and in life--if you too look at the world from the inside out?

 Yoga, a discipline from India that is so ancient in its roots that you can credit it only to unknown truth-seekers from some glorious past era, has an outer form that has seized our collective imagination: For 30 minutes every day, disconnect from the world, take your body through an array of yoga poses, breathe deeply, keep the mind focused, and presto!
 You will emerge relaxed, rejuvenated, and ready again to re-engage with the relentless pace of life.

 By all accounts, yoga is one of modern civilization's great movements.
 In the U.S. alone, more than 20 million people today are pursuing yoga--one of every 10 adults.
 This yoga revival is in direct response to an increased hunger for physical and mental well-being, and a growing suspicion that there's more to the pursuit of happiness than the material accoutrements of modern civilization.
 A panoply of yoga instructors have arrived to offer their own twists to ancient poses.
 Western inventiveness has flourished in the bountiful soil of yoga; today, some instructors are even offering doga--yoga for your dog.